OPS-E2E-PPE/VBA-Docs/api/Access.OptionGroup.HelpContextId.md

 ## Remarks

 > [!NOTE]
 > If you enter the context ID of the Help file topic as a positive number, the Help topic displays in a "full" Help topic window.
 If you add a minus sign ("-") in front of the context ID, the Help topic displays in a "pop-up" window.
-It is important to note that the context ID does not have to have a negative number when authored in Microsoft Help Workshop.
+It's important to note that the context ID does not have to have a negative number when authored in Microsoft Help Workshop.
 You must add the minus sign when setting the property to make the topic display in the pop-up window.

 You can create a custom Help file to document forms, reports, or applications that you create with Microsoft Access.